Nemocas/AbstractAlgebra.jl/docs/src/series.md

 where $j \geq 0$, $a_j \in R$ and the precision $n$ is fixed.

-There are two implementations of relative series: relative power series, implemented in `src/generic/RelSeries.jl` for which $j > 0$ in the above description, and Laurent series where $j$ can be negative, implemented in `src/generic/Laurent.jl`.
+There are two implementations of relative series: relative power series, implemented in `src/RelSeries.jl` for which $j > 0$ in the above description, and Laurent series where $j$ can be negative, implemented in `src/Laurent.jl`.
 Note that there are two implementations for Laurent series, one over rings and one over fields, though in practice most of the implementation uses the same code in both cases.

-There is a single implementation of absolute series: absolute power series, implemented in `src/generic/AbsSeries.jl`.
+There is a single implementation of absolute series: absolute power series, implemented in `src/AbsSeries.jl`.

-As well as implementing the Series Ring interface, the series modules in AbstractAlgebra.jl implement the generic algorithms described below.

-All of the generic functionality is part of the `Generic` submodule of AbstractAlgebra.jl.
-This is exported by default so that it is not necessary to qualify function names.

-## Types and parent objects
+## Generic power series types

+AbstractAlgebra.jl provides generic series types implemented in `src/generic/AbsSeries.jl`, `src/generic/RelSeries.jl` and `src/generic/LaurentSeries.jl` which implement the Series interface.

-The types of generic series implemented by AbstractAlgebra.jl are `Generic.RelSeries{T}`, `Generic.AbsSeries{T}`, `Generic.LaurentSeriesRingElem{T}` and
+These generic series have types `Generic.RelSeries{T}`, `Generic.AbsSeries{T}`, `Generic.LaurentSeriesRingElem{T}` and `Generic.LaurentSeriesFieldElem{T}`.
+See
-`Generic.LaurentSeriesFieldElem{T}`.

-Relative power series elements belong to the abstract type `AbstractAlgebra.RelSeriesElem`.

-Laurent series elements belong directly to either `AbstractAlgebra.RingElem` or `AbstractAlgebra.FieldElem` since it is more useful to be able to distinguish whether they belong to a ring or field than it is to distinguish that they are relative series.

-Absolute power series elements belong to `AbstractAlgebra.AbsSeriesElem`.

-The parent types for relative and absolute power series, `Generic.RelSeriesRing{T}` and `Generic.AbsSeriesRing{T}` respectively, belong to `AbstractAlgebra.SeriesRing{T}`.
+the file `src/generic/GenericTypes.jl` for details.

-The parent types for Laurent series rings and fields, `Generic.LaurentSeriesRing{T}` and `Generic.LaurentSeriesField{T}` respectively, belong directly to `AbstractAlgebra.Ring` and `AbstractAlgebra.Field` respectively.
+The parent objects have types `Generic.AbsSeriesRing{T}` and `Generic.RelSeriesRing{T}` and `Generic.LaurentSeriesRing{T}` respectively.

 The default precision, string representation of the variable and base ring $R$ of a generic power series are stored in its parent object.

+## Abstract types
+Relative power series elements belong to the abstract type `RelSeriesElem`.

+Laurent series elements belong directly to either `RingElem` or `FieldElem` since it is more useful to be able to distinguish whether they belong to a ring or field than it is to distinguish that they are relative series.

+Absolute power series elements belong to `AbsSeriesElem`.

+The parent types for relative and absolute power series, `Generic.RelSeriesRing{T}` and `Generic.AbsSeriesRing{T}` respectively, belong to `SeriesRing{T}`.

+The parent types of Laurent series belong directly to `Ring` and `Field` respectively.

 ## Series ring constructors